-According to the University's policy statement on promotion, being eligible for the rank of professor requires "documented evidence of substantial accomplishment in research, scholarship or creativity which has led to professional recognition at the national level."
-Partly for that reason, it is advisable for faculty members to maintain records and prepare retention, promotion, and tenure applications with documentation verifying the nature of the recognition that a scholarly activity achieved.
+According to the University's policy statement on promotion, being eligible for the rank of Professor requires "documented evidence of substantial accomplishment in research, scholarship or creativity which has led to professional recognition at the national level."
+Partly for that reason, it is advisable for faculty members to maintain records and prepare reappointment, promotion, tenure and faculty performance evaluation portfolios with documentation verifying the nature of the recognition that a scholarly activity achieved.
 The specific suggestions that follow reflect that practice.

-For each published article listed in an application, the candidate should include at least copies of the journal page describing the nature of the journal, the page stating the editorial policy of the journal, the table of contents page showing the title of the article, and the first page of the article itself.
-For a book, the documentation should include at least copies of the title page, the page giving the publication date and copyright information, and the table of contents.
+For each published article listed in an application, the candidate should include at least copies of the journal page describing the nature of the journal, the page stating the editorial policy of the journal, and the article itself.
+For a book, the documentation should include at least a link to the publisher's website, the book's cover, title page, table of contents, and a representative chapter of the book.).
 If the publisher is not likely to be familiar to reviewers, a brief explanation should be included concerning the way in which the manuscript was made known to the publisher and selected for publication.
-For a chapter in a book, the same documentation should be provided as for an entire book, and a copy of the first page of the chapter should be added.
-Original or reprints of all publications must be included in the supplemental binder and made readily available for the reviewers.
+For a chapter in a book, the same documentation should be provided as for an entire book.
+Original or reprints of all publications must be included in the FAD.

-For a conference presentation, the candidate should provide at least a copy of the page from the call for proposals describing the submission and review process and copies of the front of the conference program and of the page listing the presentation.
-For invited presentations, the candidate should provide information providing information about the conference and session.
+For a conference presentation, the candidate should provide, if available, information about conference acceptance rates, a description of the submission and review process, and copies of the conference program relevant to the candidate's presentation.
+For invited presentations, the candidate should provide information about the conference and session.
+Supplemental documentation could include conference evaluation results and copies of presentation materials.